perwpqwe/joinmarket-clientserver/docs/TESTING-SNICKER.md

 At this point you're ready to run the proposal creator:

 ```
-python create-encrypted-proposal.py --datadir=. proposerwallet.jmdat "0200000000010138e8a90b3df7740b9d5f5ae9af2cf6769f314d290b2e12bf25bfa4aae2c0cbe20000000000feffffff0280ba8c010000000016001471b09afbac6204627225c10f3a8d4a0749364fdb6d7c36220000000016001447ae59f32c504cbb56e18b77f7842fb58b55025b02473044022075354351ad4c619ba662f9abd25e8ee434f8381795001606a29fa959d36aeb7f022018f8bf1ec0407dad586baeb7e4d977aaacbd8fb15579293e6d739ad69ac3c6cf012103f8e827464fb83209c194376c53ae8f4e7ab5f1baf0948705fec6dd421f2b65c37a020000" 0 1 100 -m1
+python create-encrypted-proposal.py --datadir=. proposerwallet.jmdat "0200000000010138e8a90b3df7740b9d5f5ae9af2cf6769f314d290b2e12bf25bfa4aae2c0cbe20000000000feffffff0280ba8c010000000016001471b09afbac6204627225c10f3a8d4a0749364fdb6d7c36220000000016001447ae59f32c504cbb56e18b77f7842fb58b55025b02473044022075354351ad4c619ba662f9abd25e8ee434f8381795001606a29fa959d36aeb7f022018f8bf1ec0407dad586baeb7e4d977aaacbd8fb15579293e6d739ad69ac3c6cf012103f8e827464fb83209c194376c53ae8f4e7ab5f1baf0948705fec6dd421f2b65c37a020000" 0 1 100 -m1 -n
 ```
 Obviously see the `--help` for details, but in this example we chose input index 0 to source the pubkey for the encryption, output index 1 for the coin we want the receiver to spend with us in the coinjoin, 100 sats as the amount we will bump their output by as an incentive to do the coinjoin (you *can* make this number negative, to receive, instead - the proposer is paying the tx fee otherwise, note), and mixdepth 1 as the mixdepth from which we source *our* coins for the coinjoin.
 Make sure of course that mixdepth 1 has at least a little bit more bitcoin than the size of that output at index 1 aforementioned.
+The `-n` option can be used to output the proposal to stdout (it is base64+hex so copy-pasteable).

-*Current bug* : when you run the above, assuming it connects the server OK, you will see:
+If you choose not to use -n, but instead use a proposals server as above, then assuming it connects the server OK, you will see:

 ```
 Response from server: http://xpkqk2cy2h2ay5iecwcod5ka36nxj2tsiyczk2w5c6o7h5g57w3xg4id.onion was: 1 proposals-accepted
 ```
-... but it will hang and not quit.
-Just Ctrl-C to quit until that bug is fixed (the "proposals-accepted" tells you that the proposal was recorded).

 ##### Receiving the created proposals.

 The last phase is pretty simple, if it works - just run the receiver script (from `scripts/snicker`) as follows:

 ```
-python receive-snicker.py --datadir=. receiver.jmdat
+python receive-snicker.py --datadir=. receiver.jmdat [proposal]
 User data location: .
 2020-12-16 11:43:03,779 [DEBUG]  rpc: getblockchaininfo []
 2020-12-16 11:43:03,781 [DEBUG]  rpc: getnewaddress []